sharmatarun2811/CSS-files/README.md

 # CSS-Files
-## This repo maintains CSS files for various animations and effects.
+## This repo maintains codes for various animations and effects.

 ## Do check the instructions before requesting for PR.